-As stated in my initial direct testimony, SoCalGas and SDG&E estimate that it would take approximately six years to permit, engineer/design, procure, construct and place the new assets in service.
-Figure 4 illustrates at a high level the major activities that comprise the overall project schedule.
-Regulatory approval of the North-South Project application is assumed to occur between February and December of 2015.
-The initial years of the project focus primarily on the preliminary engineering and design work, as well as the environmental surveys and data collection that are necessary to develop and support the various permit applications.
+As stated in my updatedinitial direct testimony, SoCalGas and SDG&E estimate that it would take approximately six years to permit, engineer/design, procure, construct and place the new assets in service.
+Figure 34 illustrates at a high level the major activities that comprise the overall project schedule.
+Regulatory approval of the North-South Project application is assumed to occur by March of 2017, six months after CEQA and NEPA reviews have been completed.between February and December of 2015.
+The initial years of the project focus primarily on the preliminary engineering and design work, as well as the environmental surveys and data collection that are necessary to develop and support the environmental reviews andvarious permit applications.
 These activities include detailed reviews and mapping of the pipeline routes and finalization of the compression equipment types and expected emissions.
 These activities would run concurrent with the North-South Project application.
 The environmental clearance process is anticipated to last two years.
-The assumption for the schedule depicted above, and as stated in my initial direct testimony, is that receipt of final environmental clearance would precede material procurement, land and right-of-way acquisition, and awarding of any major construction contracts.
+The assumption for the schedule depicted above, and as stated in my updated initial direct testimony, is that receipt of final environmental clearance would precede material procurement, land and right-of-way acquisition, and awarding of any major construction contracts.

 Prior to any construction activity commencing at the compressor station, the Title V permit must be amended.
 The basis of this schedule is that the permit amendment is received one year after submitting the amendment application.
-Prior to submitting the Title V amendment application, SoCalGas would need to purchase the necessary emissions reduction credits.
-Pipeline materials, equipment and land acquisitions would not begin until CEQA is complete.
-Adelanto Compressor Station final engineering, equipment and materials procurement and construction would begin once CEQA is complete and the Title V permit amendment is complete.
+Prior to the MDAQMD issuing an amended Prior to submitting the Title V permitamendment application, SoCalGas would need to purchase the necessary emissions reduction credits.

+Pipeline materials, equipment and significant land acquisitions would not begin until CEQA and NEPA areis complete and the application is approved.
+Adelanto Compressor Station final engineering, equipment and materials procurement and construction would begin once CEQA and NEPA areis complete, the application is approved and the Title V permit amendment is complete.

 On October 17, 2013, SoCalGas received approval from its Board of Directors to pursue the North-South Project Application.
 SoCalGas also reviewed with its Board of Directors at the October 17, 2013 meeting the plan to spend approximately \$10MM to commence preliminary engineering, design, survey, and permitting activities relating to the proposed North-South Project.
 The Sempra Energy Board of Directors was also briefed on the application.

 SoCalGas will need an additional review and approval - an "Authorization for Expenditure" or "AFE" -- from the Sempra Board of Directors and SoCalGas Board of Directors prior to commitment of expenditures for procurement and construction.
 Depending on the expenditure level, separate Board of Directors review and approvals will also be required for significant purchase orders and construction contracts related to the North-South Project.
 Such authorizations would be sought by utility management prior to the particular expenditures covered by the AFE.

-This concludes my supplemental prepared direct testimony.
+This concludes my updated supplemental prepared direct testimony.